gebhardm/flmdisplay/combined/raspi_setup.md

 	cd ~
 	npm install mdns mqtt socket.io mysql

+or just do a

+    npm install

+utilizing the provided [package.json](package.json) file.

 Be aware that these modules evolve; there was an issue with incompatible changes using socket.io: v0.9 behaves differently than v1.0 - so, even though I tested the stuff, it may not work with a next version of the used modules...
 Again, as this is free stuff, help yourself finding out what's up - there are zillions of possibilities, what has happened.
 (Have you used **git checkout**?
 Have you called **./configure**?)